-- Regardless of who is at fault, before discussing any blame or settlement call the police from the scene of the accident right away to report the accident.
-You are obligated to report the details of the accident to the police.
-If the accident is not reported to the police, your insurance may not cover the accident and you may be responsible for extremely expensive medical bills and repair costs. - If you need to speak with someone about an accident you were involved in, you should first speak with your own insurance company, or with a public consultation service.
+- 1. Regardless of who is at fault, before discussing any blame or settlement call the police from the scene of the accident right away to report the accident.
+If the accident is not reported to the police, your insurance may not cover the accident and you may be responsible for extremely expensive medical bills and repair costs. - 2.
+If you need to speak with someone about an accident you were involved in, you should first speak with your own insurance company, or with a public consultation service.